phnb/Software-Engineer-Project/cashsys/readme.md

+**Run:**
 Run with the following command (in the directory) to launch the backend server:

         python manage.py runserver

-Then, browse the address **127.0.0.1:8000/auth/**, click **Let's register!** if you don't have an account yet, and input your registration information.

-After submitting registration information an verification email would be sent to the email you filled in.
-(DON'T send too many EMAILs since The sender is me!!!).
-Then check your email to click the verification link to verify you account.
+After submitting registration information to the backend an verification email would be sent to the email you filled in (by default, the email backend is redirected to the terminal, and you may change that on *info.py* and *settings.py*).
+Then check the email to click the verification link to verify you account.
 After verification you can sign in with your account with the correct password.

 **Database reminders:**